Parking & Travel

 - Park fully within the markings of the bay

-- Do not park without making payment at the nearest available pay and display machine.
+- Do not park without making payment at the nearest available pay and display machine or by mobile phone.
 If the one closest to your car is showing out of order, then please use another machine in the car park

 - Do not leave your vehicle to go and get change for the pay and display machine

-- Check that your pay and display ticket shows the expiry time before leaving your vehicle
+- Check that your pay and display ticket is face up showing the expiry time before leaving your vehicle

 - Do not come back to your vehicle and insert additional coins into the pay and display machine if this is not permitted (Short Stay Car Parks)